history-fictionologist/honkai-star-rail-helper/README.md

 ## Key Features
 - Automatically downloads character data, CVs, skill sets, and relic recommendations.
 - Processes and organizes data into versioned input/output directories.
-- Simple configuration of version numbers for each new update.
+- Command-line configuration of version numbers for each new update.

 ## Requirements